Master of Urban and Regional Planning (M.U.R.P.)

 - All applicants must have a bachelor's degree or its equivalent from an accredited institution.

-The fee for United States Citizens and those with permanent resident visa status is $75 (U.S. funds).
-The fee for non-U.S. citizens is $90 (U.S. funds).
+The application fee for U.S. citizens and permanent residents is $75, and the fee for international students is $90 (U.S. funds).
 The application fee is paid online, via credit card, before the application is submitted.
 The application is submitted electronically to the program of study and the Rackham Graduate School.
-Applications received without fees will not be processed.
-For more information please see Application Fee and Application Fee Waivers. *A current long term (a year or more) volunteer in the Vista/Peace Corps or AmeriCorps is eligible for a fee waiver.

 A good curriculum vitae or resume will give us another view of who you are and elaborate your strengths and skills outside of the classroom, showcasing your accomplishments.
 In addition to your educational experience, your resume should contain professional experiences, other jobs you have held, a list of groups or organizations that you are involved in, programming languages or other computer skills you have, and community involvement or volunteer work that you do.
 Think of your resume as another opportunity to tell us about yourself.